 Where an employee enters into an Optional Remuneration Arrangement for a car before 6 April 2017 (which includes where a car is ordered, but not delivered, prior to this date), then the existing calculation described above stands, until a variation of that arrangement or its expiry.

-Where employees enter into new arrangements on or after 6 April 2017, then their company car benefit will equal the greater of :
+Where employees entered into new arrangements on or after 6 April 2017, then their company car benefit will equal the greater of :

 (i) the amount as calculated under standard company vehicle BIK , and